 Reasons I chose this reel:

 - 9 stainless steel ball bearings.
-This reel operates extremely smooth because of the bearing system.
+This reel operates extremely smoothly because of the bearing system.

 - The power stack drag is going to help when the fish surges.